ISTAD-Group/mini-project/README.md

 ## Technologies that we used
 * HTML, CSS, BootStrap, Tailwind, JavaScript and Ajax
-* The special one is Parcel
-Parcel JS is a web application bundler that allows you to easily bundle and package your web application's assets such as JavaScript, CSS, HTML, and images into optimized production-ready bundles.
+* The special one is Parcel : a web application bundler that allows you to easily bundle and package your web application's assets such as JavaScript, CSS, HTML, and images into optimized production-ready bundles.
 It's a zero-configuration tool that automatically detects and bundles your project's dependencies, enabling you to focus on writing your code without having to worry about configuring your build system.